Hi there

 I've been editing and proofreading for several decades now, time that has flown by — as it does when one is doing something one enjoys.

-For many, many years, I have been working with Professor John Kirton and serving as the executive director of the G7 and G20 Research Groups and the BRICS Research Group, as well as the Global Health Diplomacy Program, based at the University of Toronto.
-I have developed an expertise in global summitry, and you can watch a little video of me talking about our G7 and G20 work at an event organized by the Global Governance Project held at the House of Commons in London, England, in 2018.
-The GGP is a partnership between these research groups and GT Media, and together we produce special "background publications" for each G7 and G20 summit.
-Our latest project is a series of publication produced with the support of the World Health Organization, the most recent being Health: A Political Choice – Investing in Health For All.
+For many, many years, I have been working with Professor John Kirton and serving as the executive director of the G7 and G20 Research Groups and the BRICS Research Group, as well as the Global Health Diplomacy Program, based at the Trinity College in University of Toronto.
+I have developed an expertise in global summitry, and you can watch me talking about our G7 and G20 work in a little video from an event organized by the Global Governance Project held at the House of Commons in London, England, back in 2018.
+The GGP is a partnership between these research groups and GT Media, and together we produce special "background publications" for each G7 and G20 summit as well as a series on Health: A Political Choice; in 2024 we also published Financing a Just Transition: Transforming Funding, Tackling Climate Change, which was a fascinating new project.

-Along with my colleagues and friends Janet MacMillan, Etty Payne, Katherine Trail, Kelly Lamb and Martin Payne, I am a member of Editing Globally, an international collective of editorial professionals.
+Along with my colleagues and friends Janet MacMillan, Etty Payne, Martin Payne, Kelly Lamb, Erin Brenner, Aalap Trivedi and Ayesha Chari, I am a member of Editing Globally, an international collective of editorial professionals.

-I'm based in Toronto, Canada, but — when possible! — I travel all over the place.
+I can most often – but not always – be found in Toronto.
 I have been a member of Editors' Canada since I became a freelance editor in 1990.

 Editors Canada logo